-- 4 Summary
+Summary 2

-- 6 Description of the principal adverse impacts on sustainability factors
+Description of the principal adverse impacts on sustainability factors 3

-- Description of policies to identify and prioritize principal adverse impacts on sustainability factors
+Description of policies to identify and prioritize principal adverse impacts on sustainability factors 18

-- 22 Engagement policies
+Engagement policies 20

-- 24 References to international standards
+References to international standards 22

-- 28 Historical comparison
+Historical comparison 24

-1. Summary
+Summary

-LGT Capital Partners (FL) Ltd (Z1C2CNQL65L8VZ278H86) ("LGT CP FL") considers principal adverse impacts of its investment decisions on sustainability factors as part of its investment due diligence process and procedures on an opt-in basis.
-All product-level specifications on principal adverse impacts, including whether a product considers such principal adverse impacts, is provided for in the associated pre-contractual documentation.
-Only products which have opted-in are considered in the reported outcomes.
+LGT Capital Partners Ltd (549300GLON6NCPMZSN90) ("LGT CP") considers principal adverse impacts of its investment decisions on sustainability factors as part of its investment due diligence process and procedures on an opt-in basis.
 For sustainable investments this means ensuring that the investments do no significant harm to any environmental or social objective.

-This is the consolidated statement on principal adverse impacts on sustainability factors of LGT CP FL.
-The publication of this statement on principal adverse impacts on sustainability factors coincides with the first reference period of 1 January 2022 to 31 December 2022.
-Reporting over that reference period on the indicators for adverse impacts of Table 1, and any relevant indicators of Table 2 and 3 of Annex I of the Commission Delegated Regulation (EU) 2022/1288 ("SFDR Delegated Act") will take place in 2023, following the measurement of the first reference periods (Q1 2022 - Q4 2022).
+This is the consolidated statement on principal adverse impacts on sustainability factors of LGT CP.
+The publication of this statement on principal adverse impacts on sustainability factors coincides with the third reference period of 1 January 2024 to 31 December 2024.
+Reporting over that reference period on the indicators for adverse impacts of Table 1, and any relevant indicators of Table 2 and 3 of Annex I of the SFDR Delegated Act will take place in 2025, following the measurement of the third reference period (Q1 - Q4 2024).

 Investors should note the availability of data on some indicators is limited due to a lack of reporting of metrics by companies, issuers or investee entities, which may greatly vary by asset class.
 This is particularly pronounced in private markets, meaning the reported results stem to a greater extent from fund holdings in the public and listed domain.
-LGT CP assess principle adverse impacts on a best efforts basis, utilising a broad set of data sources aiming to provide investors with a comprehensive overview.
+LGT CP assess principle adverse impacts on a best-efforts basis, utilizing a broad set of data sources aiming to provide investors with a comprehensive overview.